-Grizzly bear food consumption is influenced by annual and seasonal variations in available foods, but over the course of a year, army cutworm moths, whitebark pine nuts, ungulates, and cutthroat trout are the highest-quality food items available to them in the Greater Yellowstone Ecosystem.
-They also eat a wide variety of plant foods, prey on small mammals, and scavenge meat when available from winter-killed carcasses, road-killed wildlife, and animals killed by other predators.
+Grizzly bear food consumption is influenced by annual and seasonal variations in available foods.
+Over the course of a year, army cutworm moths, whitebark pine nuts, ungulates, and cutthroat trout are the highest-quality food items available.
+In total, grizzly bears in the Greater Yellowstone Ecosystem are known to consume at least 266 species of plant (67%), invertebrate (15%), mammal (11%), fish, and fungi.
 They will eat human food and garbage where they can get it.
-This is why managers emphasize that keeping human foods secure from bears increases the likelihood that humans and bears can peacefully coexist in Greater Yellowstone.
+This is why managers emphasize that keeping human foods secure from bears increases the likelihood that humans and bears can peacefully coexist in greater Yellowstone.

-Bears spend most of their time feeding, especially during “hyperphagia,” the period in autumn when they may put on more than three pounds of weight a day until they enter their dens to hibernate.
-In years when whitebark pine nuts are available, they are the most important bear food from September through October.
-Fall foods also include pondweed root, sweet cicely root, grasses and sedges, bistort, yampa, strawberry, globe huckleberry, grouse whortleberry, buffaloberry, clover, horsetail, dandelion, ungulates, ants, false truffles, and army cutworm moths.
+Bears spend most of their time feeding, especially during “hyperphagia,” the period in autumn when they may gain more than three pounds per day until they enter their dens to hibernate.
+In years and locations when whitebark pine nuts are available, they are the most important bear food from September through October.
+However, not all bears have access to whitebark pine nuts, and in the absence of this high-quality food, the bear’s omnivory lets them turn to different food sources.
+Fall foods also include pondweed root, sweet cicely root, grasses and sedges, bistort, yampa, strawberry, globe huckleberry, grouse whortleberry, buffaloberry, clover, horsetail, dandelion, ungulates (including carcasses), ants, false truffles, and army cutworm moths.

 From late March to early May, when they come out of hibernation, until mid May, a grizzly bear’s diet primarily consists of elk, bison, and other ungulates.
 These ungulates are primarily winter-killed carrion (already dead and decaying animals), and elk calves killed by predation.
 Grizzly bears dig up caches made by pocket gophers.
 Other items consumed during spring include grasses and sedges, dandelion, clover, spring-beauty, horsetail, and ants.
 When there is an abundance of whitebark seeds left from the previous fall, grizzly bears will feed on seeds that red squirrels have stored in middens.

 From June through August, grizzly bears consume thistle, biscuitroot, fireweed, and army cutworm moths in addition to grasses and sedges, dandelion, clover, spring-beauty, whitebark pine nuts, horsetail, and ants.
-Grizzly bears are rarely able to catch them elk calves after mid-July.
+Grizzly bears are rarely able to catch elk calves after mid-July.
 Starting around mid-summer, grizzly bears begin feeding on strawberry, globe huckleberry, grouse whortleberry, and buffaloberry.
-By late summer, false truffles, bistort, and yampa are included in the diet as grasses, sedges, and dandelion become less prominent.
+By late summer, false truffles, bistort, and yampa are included in the diet as grasses and others become less prominent.

-Dens created by digging (opposed to natural cavities like rock shelters) in Greater Yellowstone usually cannot be reused because runoff causes them to collapse in the spring; however, grizzly bears will occasionally re-use a den, especially those located in natural cavities.
+Grizzly bears will occasionally re-use a den in greater Yellowstone, especially those located in natural cavities like rock shelters.
+Dens created by digging, as opposed to natural cavities, usually cannot be reused because runoff causes them to collapse in the spring.
 Greater Yellowstone dens are typically dug in sandy soils and located on the mid to upper one-third of mildly steep slopes (30–60°) at 6,562–10,000 feet (2,000–3,048 m) in elevation.
 Grizzly bears often excavate dens at the base of a large tree on densely vegetated, north-facing slopes.
-This is desireable in Greater Yellowstone because prevailing southwest winds accumulate snow on the northerly slopes and insulate dens from sub-zero temperatures.
+This is desirable in greater Yellowstone because prevailing southwest winds accumulate snow on the northerly slopes and insulate dens from sub-zero temperatures.

 The excavation of a den is typically completed in 3–7 days, during which a bear may move up to one ton of material.
 The den includes an entrance, a short tunnel, and a chamber.
 To minimize heat loss, the den entrance and chamber is usually just large enough for the bear to squeeze through and settle; a smaller opening will be covered with snow more quickly than a large opening.
 After excavation is complete, the bear covers the chamber floor with bedding material such as spruce boughs or duff, depending on what is available at the den site.
 The bedding material has many air pockets that trap body heat.